pyushkevich/histoannot/docs/source/quick_start.rst

 ============
 * A Linux/Unix/MacOS machine with Python3
 * An open port on this machine.
 We will assume port number **8888**.
+* We recommend using `tmux <https://github.com/tmux/tmux/wiki>` for this tutorial.
+It is a terminal multiplexer that allows you to create multiple terminal sessions in the same terminal window and when you disconnect from the server, your terminal sessions and the programs you launch inside them will keep running.

 Installation
 ============